WonderNetwork/locale-testing-demo/saucelabs/README.md

-[SauceLabs](https://saucelabs.com/) offers testing-as-a-service: You give them your [Selenium](http://seleniumhq.org) tests, they run them on a [crazily wide variety of platforms](https://saucelabs.com/platforms).
+[SauceLabs](https://saucelabs.com/) offers testing-as-a-service: You point your [Selenium](http://seleniumhq.org) tests at them, they run the tests on a [crazily wide variety of platforms](https://saucelabs.com/platforms).
 Using [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy), [WonderProxy](https://wonderproxy.com) can add localization testing to that